james-flynn-ie/james-flynn-ie.github.io/index.md

 - [projectEulerJava](https://james-flynn-ie.github.io/projectEulerJava)

-Please feel free to check out my [GitHub Profile](https://github.com/james-flynn-ie) to see some of the other Open Source projects I have worked on.
+Please feel free to check out my [GitHub Profile](https://github.com/james-flynn-ie) to see some of the other Open Source projects I have contributed to.